Table of Contents[Hide][Show]

-I was thrilled when my husband came home from our local meat pickup yesterday with some ground buffalo meat.
+I am always thrilled when my husband arrives home from our local meat pickup with some ground bison meat.
+Score!

 Ground buffalo is nothing short of sensational in chili.
-It gives it a slightly different taste from regular chili made with ground beef or even half ground pork, half ground beef which is another variation I typically use.
+It gives it a slightly different taste from regular chili made with ground beef, pastured ground pork, or a blend of the two.

-I make a lot of chili in our home as it is something that the entire family enjoys and which is suitable for quick, heat up meals in the convection or toaster oven (no microwaves please!) before sports practice or even an afternoon snack after school.
+I make a lot of chili in our home as it is something that the entire family enjoys and which is suitable for quick meals in the convection or toaster oven (no microwaves please!) before sports practice or even an afternoon snack after school.

 The key to really good chili, buffalo chili or not besides quality meat is the beans.
-You must soak them for 24 hours before cooking to ensure that they are fully digestible and won’t cause any gas or discomfort.
-Click here for a video how to where I show how to properly soak different types of beans if this traditional cooking concept is new to you.
+You must soak beans overnight before cooking to ensure that they are fully digestible and won’t cause any gas or discomfort.

 I prefer at least half white kidney beans (cannellini beans) and the rest red kidney beans for chili.
-The little bit of color variation is appealing in the dish I think and visual appeal is a big part of relishing the overall food experience.
+The little bit of color variation is appealing in the dish I think.
+Visual appeal is a big part of relishing the overall food experience.

 Eating is not just about nutrition, after all.
 It is also about enjoyment, community, and family time well spent together at the dinner table.

-Stir in 2-3 TBL of chili powder, testing as you go to ensure you achieve the right level of spiciness for your taste.
+Slowly stir in 1-3 tablespoons of chili powder, tasting as you go to ensure you achieve the right level of spiciness for your taste.

-Serve buffalo chili immediately with shredded cheese of choice and a dollop of raw soured cream on top if desired.
+Serve buffalo chili immediately with shredded cheese of choice and a dollop of sour cream on top if desired.

 Be sure to refrigerate any buffalo chili leftovers if you have any!

-* Sally Fallon Morell, President of the Weston A. Price Foundation and my long time mentor, really enjoyed this exact buffalo chili recipe when she came to dinner at my home a few months ago.
+Sally Fallon Morell, President of the Weston A. Price Foundation really enjoyed this exact buffalo chili recipe when she came to dinner at my home.